Skip to main content

 We are pleased to announce that the 2023 Trevor Pinch QuIRI Innovation Award has been awarded to Dr. Elizabeth Fox,

-for her outstanding teaching of qualitative methods using innovative and engaged approaches to public health.
+Assistant Professor of Practice, for her outstanding teaching of qualitative methods using innovative and engaged approaches to public health.

 Headshot of Gilly Elizabeth Fox